 This course involves practical application, analysis and repair of areas and systems covered in the electrical systems theory class.
+It also involves use of This course involves practical application, analysis and repair of areas and systems covered in the electrical systems theory class.
 It also involves use of proper methods, tools, specifications and equipment.
-Co-requisite: AMT 111.
+Corequisite: AMT 111.